threadom/laravel-worker/README.md

 > <pre>php worker make:submodule ModuleName/SubModuleName1 --object</pre>
 > <pre>php worker make:submodule ModuleName/SubModuleName1 --list</pre>

-Create a routing file with entry points for APIs and views of the module and submodules.
-> <pre>php worker make:route ModuleName</pre>

 Create a routing file with entry points for APIs and views of every modules and submodules.
 > <pre>php worker make:routes</pre>

+Create a routing file with entry points for APIs and views for a module and its submodules.
+> <pre>php worker make:routes ModuleName</pre>

 ## Examples